Department-of-Administrative-Affairs/DM-CS-2-answers/CS258 Databases/2020/Question 2.md

 T1: renamed highT to h

-T2: renamed low T to l
+T2: renamed lowT to l

 T3: ID of any region for which a higher temperature region exists (all regions that are not the max)

-T3: ID of any region for which a lower temperature region exists (all regions that are not the min)
+T4: ID of any region for which a lower temperature region exists (all regions that are not the min)

 T5: ID of region/s with no higher temperature (max temp)